 If we want to have only the image in black and white, we will need to create a Clipping Mask.
 While holding down the Option key, hover between the Black & White Adjustment Layer and the layer below, and click once you see the arrow pointing down.
 A Clipping Mask will apply the Adjustment Layer only to the layer underneath.

 If the poster is looking somewhat dull, we can adjust the Brightness/Contrast.
 On the Layers panel, click on Create a New Fill or Adjustment Layer > Brightness/Contrast.
 On the Properties panel, we can adjust as much or as little as we want.
 There are advantages to tweaking Brightness/Contrast this way instead of Image > Adjustment.
-We can hide and show the layer and tweak with the Properties panel back and forth.
+We can hide and show the layer and tweak the settings with the Properties panel.

 5. How to Add Text and Use Stylistic Alternates

 Bw Stretch includes extended features on some letters that expand the width dramatically.
 In order to access these, you need to keep the Characters panel open.
-You can also access it by going to Type > Panel > Characters Panel.
+You can also access it by going to Type > Panel > Characters.

 In this case, we will only use some of the alternates to fit the width of the poster.
 While on the text layer, select the letters H and A, head over to the Characters panel, and click the Stylistic Alternate button to use the alternate.
 Change the color of the text to white.